IanGlass/async-named-pipe-ipc/README.md

 The server begins by instantiating a vector of class type *Student* of length 1.
 The *Empty* Student object is used to add an empty student object to the end of the vector when the 'add' command is invoked.
 The constructor method of class CPipe automatically creates a pipe on instantiation and a destructor closes the pipe.
 Once the pipe is created, the server waits for a client process connection and then enters an infinite loop waiting to receive client data.
-The *GetLastError* method allows the server to drop the current pipe connection of the client disconnects and opens a new one when a new client is available.
+The *GetLastError* method allows the server to drop the current pipe connection if the client disconnects and opens a new one when a new client is available.
+Using a vector container to store the student table allows the server to easily and dynamically alter the size of the student table.

 ```cpp
 int main() {